FirstEnergy's Ohio Utilities Remind Customers of Available Assistance Programs to Help with Winter Bills

 - HEAP Emergency Program – provides emergency payments until March 31 to avoid shut-off or restore electric service.
 Can be used only once per heating season.

 - The $175 Winter Reconnect Option is based on an annual order issued by the Public Utilities Commission of Ohio (PUCO) that allows residential customers who are disconnected or being threatened with disconnection the opportunity to pay a designated amount to have their service restored or maintained.
-The option may be used once during each heating season, which runs from mid-October through mid-April.
+The option may be used once during each heating season, which runs through April 15, 2020.
 Residential customers are required to pay no more than $175 to maintain service under the reconnection order.
 If the customer's service has already been disconnected, the customer must pay the $175 and possibly a reconnection fee.
 There is no income eligibility requirement to use the Winter Reconnect Option.
 For information call the FirstEnergy Contact Center at 800-589-3101.

 Specific customer assistance programs also are available for each utility: